Skip to Main Content

 Info

-Bankrate’s Take—Is the Bank of America Platinum Plus Mastercard Business card worth it?
+Bankrate’s Take — Is the Bank of America Platinum Plus Mastercard Business worth it?

-If you have good credit and are planning to make big purchases with your credit card, the Bank of America Platinum Plus Credit Card could be a good option for you.
-It has an intro APR on purchases that lasts for seven billing cycles, which can help you avoid paying interest.
-And if you do have to carry a balance, this card has a low regular APR, so you won’t rack up lots of high-interest debt.
+If you have good credit and are planning to make big purchases with your credit card, the Bank of America Platinum Plus Mastercard Business credit card could be a good option for you.
+It has an intro APR on purchases, which can help you avoid paying interest.
+And if you have to carry a balance, this card has a potentially low regular APR, so you won’t rack up lots of high-interest debt.

 For rates and fees of the American Express Blue Business Cash™ Card, please click here.